mido/mido/README.rst

 Future Plans
 -------------

-* add save() method to MidiFile so you can save MIDI files.
+* implement saving of MIDI meta messages

 * add a library of useful tools, such as delays, an event engine and message filters.